Turning Your Home Computer into a Home Server You Can Access Remotely

 Step 5: Automate the Updates

-On macOS or Linux, you can run the script automatically every 30 minutes.
+Run the update script automatically every 30 minutes.

 macOS (LaunchDaemon)